>

 • How often do you need to touch up permanent hair color?

 Typically, this hair color type needs root touch-ups after a month or more, according to your hair growth.
-Make sure you use color-protection shampoos to keep your color just as vibrant.
-If you’re looking at hair color as a permanent lifestyle change, it’s best to use repairing hair care ranges, with ingredients such as acidic bonding concentrate.
+Make sure you use color-protection shampoo to keep your color just as vibrant.
+For optimal hair care, alternately use repairing hair care ranges, with ingredients like acidic bonding concentrate.

 2. Demi-Permanent Hair Color